tishttash/WSD-Project1-ShoppingLists/README.md

 - Deactivate shopping lists such that they cannot be viewed
 - View statistics on the number of shopping lists and shopping list items they have in the home page

+## Online deployment (preferred)
-## Application has been deployed on render
+The application has been deployed on Render.
 URL to access the application: https://tasha-wsd-project1.onrender.com

 ## Running the application locally: